ConservationMetrics/gc-scripts-hub/f/frizzle/comapeo/README.md

 # CoMapeo: Fetch Observations

-This script fetches observations and attachments from the REST API of a [CoMapeo archive server](https://github.com/digidem/comapeo-core/tree/server/src/server), which stores data from multiple CoMapeo projects.
+This script fetches data from the REST API of a [CoMapeo archive server](https://github.com/digidem/comapeo-core/tree/server/src/server), which stores data from multiple CoMapeo projects.
 Each project contains observation data and attachments.

-The script transforms the data for SQL compatibility and stores it in a PostgreSQL database.
-Additionally, it downloads any attachments and saves them to a specified local directory.
+For each project, the observations data is stored in a table prefixed by `table_prefix`.
+For example, with a `table_prefix` of "comapeo" and a `name` of "My Mapeo Project", this script will create a Postgres table named `comapeo_my_mapeo_project`.
+Attachment files (e.g. photos and audio) will be stored in the following directory schema: `{attachment_root}/comapeo/my_mapeo_project/attachments/...`

 ## Endpoints